Would you like to view this website in another language?

 Choose pricing based on workforce shape, not feature hype.

-The shortlist: Time tracking tools worth evaluating in the UK
+The shortlist: Best employee time tracking software in the UK

-Shiftbase → best for deskless SMEs that want scheduling + time tracking + absence management that stays simple)
+Shiftbase → best for shift-based SMEs that need scheduling and time tracking together

-• Buddy punching → Kiosk clocking with a personal PIN code.
+Buddy punching Kiosk clocking with personal PIN code

-• “Clocking in from anywhere” → Clock boundaries using IP addresses (Wi-Fi) and clock locations (radius)
+"Clocking in from anywhere" Clock boundaries using IP addresses (Wi-Fi) and location radius

-• Shared device risk → Kiosk IP restriction (Premium only) to limit kiosk use to an authorised network/location.
+Shared device risk Kiosk IP restriction (Premium only) — limits kiosk to an authorised network

 • Biggest watch-outs: If you need lots of integrations, factor in App Center Plus.
-Also, the Free plan is limited; paid plans unlock more scale and controls.
+The Free plan is limited — paid plans unlock scale and controls.

-• Best next step: Map your workforce shape (part-time vs fixed), decide your clock-in method (kiosk vs mobile), then test a real pay-run export during the trial.
+• Best next step: Map your workforce shape (part-time vs fixed), choose your clock-in method (kiosk vs mobile), then test a real pay-run export during the trial.

 Deputy → best for shift-based teams that want scheduling + add-ons